 Surgery to reduce or control seizures is a well-established option for children and adults with epilepsy when medical therapies have failed.
-In addition to stopping or reducing the frequency of seizures, surgical goals are to reduce the amount of medications and improve the child’s development and quality of life.
 Recent studies show that earlier surgical evaluation and intervention may increase the chances for a better overall outcome.

 Surgery may be considered when: